waynedsz/sandwich_shop/lib/worksheet.md

 In Flutter, we can think of state in two main categories: Ephemeral state and App state.

-Ephemeral state This is the state that is neatly contained within a single widget.
+**Ephemeral state** This is the state that is contained within a single widget.
 For example, the quantity of items in a cart is an ephemeral state of the cart widget.
 Other parts of the app don't need to access this state.
 It's local.
 For this kind of state, a `StatefulWidget` is often the perfect tool.

-App state is state that you need to share across different parts of your app and potentially keep between user sessions.
+**App state** is state that you need to share across different parts of your app and potentially keep between user sessions.
 A simple example is the login information in a social media app.
 We will cover app state and persistence (saving data) in a later worksheet.

 For this worksheet, we will focus on ephemeral state.
 In our sandwich counter, the number of sandwiches the user has added to their cart (the `State`) doesn't need to be known by any other widget.
-If the user closes the app, we don't mind if the `State` rests.
+If the user closes the app, we don't mind if the `State` resets.
 This makes it a perfect candidate for a `StatefulWidget`.

 ## From Stateless to Stateful

 We are starting with [the code that we ended Worksheet 2 with](https://github.com/manighahrmani/sandwich_shop/blob/2/lib/main.dart).
-If you have completed some of the exercises and your code looks slightly different, that's okay!
+If you have completed some of the exercises and your code looks slightly different, that's okay.
 Just make sure you understand the changes we're making from this point onward.

 So far, our code only uses `StatelessWidget`s.
 As a reminder, stateless widgets are immutable.
 This means that once they are built, their properties cannot change.
 They are like a photograph: a snapshot of the User Interface (UI) at a particular point in time.
 If you want to find out more about them, watch this [YouTube video on StatelessWidgets](https://youtu.be/wE7khGHVkYY).